anontechnology/documentation/docs/libraries.md

 ### Storing a Regulation in the Vault

-To store a regulation to the Vault, create a new Regulation object and save it to the vault.
+To store a Regulation to the Vault, create a new Regulation object and save it to the Vault.
 The constructor takes the `key`, `name`, and `url` of the Regulation.

   ``` java
   // Storing a regulation